Autumn Show 2026

 - A vase of mixed flowers from the garden, judged for quality and variety, maximum width 60cm/ 2 ft.

-- An orchid in a pot, the pot not to exceed 20cm /8 inches in diameter
+- An Orchid in a pot, the pot not to exceed 20cm /8 inches in diameter

-- A flowering plant in a pot, other than Geranium or orchid, the pot not to exceed 20cm /8 inches in diameter
+- A flowering plant in a pot, other than Geranium or Orchid, the pot not to exceed 20cm /8 inches in diameter

 - An exhibit of flowering shrubs (max width 60cm/ 2 ft).